-The chicken is ridiculously tender, juicy, and full of orange flavor.
+The homemade orange chicken is ridiculously tender, juicy, and full of orange flavor.
 When I say ridiculously tender, I mean it just melts in your mouth.
 You’d swear it was fried but it’s not.

-To a large skillet, add freshly squeezed orange juice, soy sauce, honey, sesame oil, olive oil, and boneless skinless chicken breast pieces that have been dredged in cornstarch.
-It’s the secret ingredient.
+This really is such an easy orange chicken recipe!
+To a large skillet, add the freshly squeezed orange juice, soy sauce, honey, sesame oil, olive oil, and boneless skinless chicken breast pieces that have been dredged in cornstarch (it’s the secret ingredient).

-Cook until the chicken is done, less than 10 minutes, and dig in to this better-than-takeout copycat orange chicken alongside your favorite rice.
+Cook until the chicken is done, less than 10 minutes, then dig in to this better-than-takeout copycat orange chicken alongside your favorite rice.
 My Better-Than-Takeout Chicken Fried Rice is the perfect accompaniment.

 Cornstarch thickens any liquids or sauces it comes into contact with.
-In this recipe it helps the orange juice-based sauce tighten up and cling to the chicken as if the chicken had been fried and then coated in an sugar-laded orange sauce, but we’re not frying anything today.
+In this recipe, it helps the orange chicken sauce tighten up and cling to the chicken as if it had been fried and then coated in a sugar-laded orange sauce, but we’re not frying anything today.